What is OSIRIS, and what is it used for?

 How are the final results for modules/courses determined?

-The final result for a module in the Twente Educational Model (TEM) is built up out of several test results.
+The final result for a module in the Twente Educational Model (TOM) is built up out of several test results.
 These “test results” are the final results of the module parts, such as the different educational parts and the project.
 The final result for the module always has to be at least a six, and furthermore there can be additional requirements for the separate test results that can differ per study programme.
-More information on this can be found in the documentation for your study programme.
+More information on this can be found in the documentation for your study programme (EER).

 Where can I view my results?

-In the Twente Educational Model (TEM) at the UT there is a distinction between a test result (the partial result for a module part) and an exam result (the final result for a whole module).
 The test results can be found in the tab ‘Results’ in OSIRIS Student.
 The exam results can be viewed by downloading the ‘Study progress review’ from the ‘Progress’ tab.

 What is OSIRIS Lecturer/Supervisor?